Soojung Claire Hur, the Clare Boothe Luce Assistant Professor of Mechanical Engineering, was selected by The Hartwell Foundation to receive…More

 Other contact people will include your advisor and the Mechanical Engineering administrative staff.
 We’re all happy to help.

 International students whose native language is other than English are strongly encouraged to strengthen their English language skills, no matter how proficient they are currently.
-Taking the course 370.602 Accent Reduction will help.
+Taking the course AS.370.602 Accent Reduction will help.

 If you feel that your English-language skills are strong enough to avoid taking these remedial courses, you are welcome to participate in English-language assessments by the English Language Program for International Teaching Assistants of the Language Teaching Center (LTC)